Federal government notifies 21 states of election hacking

 The federal government on Friday told election officials in 21 states that hackers targeted their systems before last year's presidential election.

+The states that told The Associated Press they had been targeted included some key political battlegrounds, such as Florida, Ohio, Pennsylvania, Virginia and Wisconsin.

 The AP contacted every state election office to determine which ones had been informed that their election systems had been targeted.
-The others confirming were Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Iowa, Maryland, Minnesota, North Dakota, Oklahoma, Oregon, Texas and Washington.
+While not all responded immediately, the others confirming they had been targets were Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Iowa, Maryland, Minnesota, Oklahoma, Oregon and Washington.

-Being targeted does not mean that sensitive voter data was manipulated or results were changed.
-A hacker targeting a system without getting inside is similar to a burglar circling a house checking for unlocked doors and windows.
+It does not mean that sensitive voter data was manipulated or results were changed.
+Hackers targeting a system without getting inside is similar to a burglar circling a house checking for unlocked doors and windows.

 Even so, the widespread nature of the attempts and the yearlong lag time in notification from Homeland Security raised concerns among some election officials and lawmakers.